More than $2,000,000 awarded to Honors students in merit scholarships each year.

 The Honors College is committed to the success of our students.
 We are dedicated to providing students with opportunities that will prepare them for a lifetime of leadership and achievement.
 We hope you join us.

-In 2012, Larry Berman began his new position as Founding Dean of the Honors College at Georgia State University.
-Please take a moment to read his welcome to all Honors students.
+In July of 2020, Sarah Cook began her new position as Interim Dean of the Honors College at Georgia State University.
+Please take a moment to read her welcome to all Honors students.

 Our graduates are not only competitive in the workplace but also go on to top graduate and professional schools.
 Check out the current list of where our Honors alums have gone on to after graduation.